 Board of Directors

-Dr. Ved Chaudhary recently retired as an Assistant Commissioner for the Office of Management and Budget in the Department of Environmental Protection in New Jersey.
-Dr. Chaudhary has been instrumental in bringing diversity awareness at all management in DEP and received “Award of Excellence” by the Diversity Journal in 2008.
-Dr. Chaudhary has served as Vice-Chair of the U.S. Commission on Civil Rights’ NJ Advisory Committee and a Member of the Governor’s Ethnic Advisory Council in NJ.
-He is a fellow of “Leadership New Jersey” and co-founder/President of the Association for the Advancement of Asian Americans (4A), and the Asian American “80/20 Initiative” for Equality and Justice.
-He is elected to serve on the National Board of 80/20 Initiative.
-Dr. Chaudhary has served as a Member of the Board of Trustees of Rutgers University, NJ and President of Educators Society for the Heritage of India.
-He is currently serving as General Secretary of Hindu Collective Initiative of North America and on the boards of World Hindi Foundation and Monmouth Center for World Religions and Ethical Thought.
-He is a co-founder of Hindu American Seva Charities.
+Dr. Ved Chaudhary retired as an Assistant Commissioner for the Office of Management and Budget in the Department of Environmental Protection (DEP) in New Jersey in 2010.
+He has been instrumental in bringing diversity awareness at the DEP and other government departments and received an “Award of Excellence” by the Diversity Journal in 2008 and 2009.
+Dr. Chaudhary has served as Vice-Chair of the U.S. Commission on Civil Rights’ NJ Advisory Committee and a Member of the Governor’s Ethnic Advisory Council in New Jersey.
+He is a fellow of “Leadership New Jersey” and co-founder/first President of the Association for the Advancement of Asian Americans (4A), and the NJ Chapter of Asian American “80/20 Initiative” for Equality and Justice.
+He was elected by the Board of 80/20 Initiative to serve as the National Coordinator of the Collective Leadership of 80-20 in the year 2012.
+Dr. Chaudhary has served as a Member of the Board of Trustees of Rutgers University, NJ.
+He is currently serving as President of Educators Society for Heritage of India and Advisor to the Board of Monmouth Center for World Religions and Ethical Thought.

 Dr. Siva Subramanian is board certified in Pediatrics and Neonatal-Perinatal Medicine.
 He is currently Professor of Pediatrics & Obstetrics and Gynecology, and Chief of Neonatology in the Neonatal Intensive Care Unit at Georgetown University Hospital.
 An award winning teacher, he teaches at Georgetown University Medical Center about Pediatrics, Neonatology, Bioethics, Religious Traditions in Health Care, and Complimentary & Alternative Medicine.
 He is the Founder Chairman of Sri Siva Vishnu Temple (1976), Founder Co-Chair of the Association of Hindu Jain Temples of Metropolitan Washington DC (1990), and Founder Member of the Council on Hindu Temples of USA (1984).
 He helped to unite the temples in Metropolitan Washington D.C. and guided the group to join the Interfaith Conference (IFC).
 In 2006 he received the IFC "Inter Faith Bridge Builder Award" given by the Vatican Ambassador and Dr. Deepak Chopra and is one of the first Board of Directors of Upakar.